Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 - Join received from LNS1 and LNS2: LNS1 wins
-- First data message received only on LNS2, Function should inform LNS1 that it's the losing one (information about the winning LNS needs to be "shared" between joins and data messages).
+- First data message received only on LNS2, Function should inform LNS1 that it's the losing one (information about the owning LNS needs to be "shared" between joins and data messages).

 #### Decision